-The Need for Heroin Rehab in Pennsylvania: Facts and Statistics
+The Need for Heroin Rehab: Facts and Statistics

-People are often surprised to learn that heroin abuse and addiction is so widespread in Pennsylvania.
-But the fact is that it has become a very serious problem.
+People are often surprised to learn that heroin abuse and addiction are so widespread in the U.S. But the fact is that it has become a very serious problem.

 According to the National Institute on Drug Abuse: